 9. Q: What assistance is available for students wanting to transfer?

 A: CBC invites four-year colleges and universities to come to Pasco and meet with students who may be interested in transferring.
 Typically, most Washington public universities visit the CBC campus about two to three times per year.
 Students are encouraged to make appointments with visiting college staff.
-WSU Tri-Cities and Heritage University have offices on the Pasco campus and their staff are available on a scheduled basis each week.
+WSU Tri-Cities, Heritage, and Eastern Washington have office hours on the Pasco campus and their staff are available on a scheduled basis.
 CBC also offers transfer workshops throughout the year.
 More information can be found on our Transfer planning page.

 10. Q: What are CBC’s policies concerning alcohol and drug use and abuse?

 A: CBC maintains an alcohol and drug-free campus and violations of the College’s alcohol and drug policy are cause for disciplinary action.
 Rarely has the College had alcohol or drug-related incidents.
 The College reserves the right to contact parents of students under the age of 21 who are found to have violated our alcohol or drug policy.

 11. Q: What measures are in place to provide for the safety and security of students?

 A: The College subscribes all student email addresses to its campus-wide emergency notification system which communicates all information pertaining to safety or security threats/problems via email, text messages and pop-up alerts.
 Students are also encouraged to subscribe with personal email addresses.
 ASaferCBC website is available for students and others to communicate safety and security concerns.